-Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+Asking for coverage of a drug that is not on the "Drug List" is sometimes called asking for a formulary exception.

-Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
+Asking for removal of a restriction on coverage for a drug is sometimes called asking for a formulary exception.

-Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a "tiering exception."
+Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a tiering exception.

-If a drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
+If a drug is not covered in the way you would like it to be covered, you can ask us to make an exception.
 An exception is a type of coverage decision.

 For us to consider your exception request, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here are two examples of exceptions that you or your doctor or other prescriber can ask us to make:
+Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make:

-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to all of our drugs.
-You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug - 2.
-Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+1. Covering a Part D drug for you that is not on our "Drug List."
+If we agree to cover a drug not on the "Drug List," you will need to pay the cost-sharing amount that applies to all of our drugs.

+You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug.